Amin-Chogueur/online-library/README.md

   - Order is saved to the admin database
   - On success, the app displays a detailed confirmation page (fetched from admin API)

-- 📄 **Book Details Page**
+- 📄 **Product Details Page**
-  Dynamic page showing full details of a selected book.
+  Dynamic page showing full details of a selected product.

 - ✉️ **Contact Page**
   Users can send messages to the admin's email using the Resend API.

 - 👨‍💼 **About Page**
-  Learn more about the bookstore.
+  Learn more about the Online library.

 - ✅ **Form Validation**